Astronaut Scott Carpenter, fourth American in space, dies at 88

 Carpenter was married four times and had seven children, according to “For Spacious Skies,” the autobiography he wrote with his daughter, Kris Stoever.

-Reporting by Bill Trott; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston and David Gregorio
+Reporting by Bill Trott; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, David Gregorio and Jackie Frank